-John Sloan did a very comprehensive literature review of root dips and concluded that they were detrimental to bareroot stock when applied before storage (Sloan 1994).
+In a comprehensive literature review of root dips, Sloan (1994) concluded that they were detrimental to bareroot stock when applied before storage.
 After outplanting, most of the research at that time showed that hydrogel root dips do not increase survival or growth under very dry conditions and are merely an added expense.
-One conclusion of this review that I strongly agree with is that, while rootdips can be beneficial in protecting seedlings from exposure to sun and wind, tree planters should not assume that root dipping will restore seedling vigor after improper handling.
+One important conclusion is that, while root dips can be beneficial in protecting seedlings from exposure to sun and wind, tree planters should not assume that root dipping will restore seedling vigor after improper handling.

 Another limitation of comparison trials of root dips is that all too often no appropriate control was included.
-Many tests were done against no root dip at all but, because all hydrogels are applied in a water slurry, it just makes sense to use a water dip as a control.
+Many dips were compared against no root dip at all but, since all hydrogels are applied in a water slurry, it makes sense to use a water dip as a control.
 One recent research study did just that, and tested 3 hydrogel-based root dips against a water dip control (Bates and others 2004).
-The seedlings of 4 bareroot conifers were dipped into one of 3 commercial root dips or a water control.
-When evaluated for survival, none of the products showed a significant improvement over the water dip; likewise, the commercial root dips gave no appreciable shoot growth benefit after 2 years (Figure 3).
+The seedlings of four bareroot conifers were dipped into one of 3 commercial root dips or a water control.
+When evaluated for survival, none of the products showed a significant improvement over the water dip; likewise, the commercial root dips gave no appreciable shoot growth benefit after 2 years (Figure 4).
+In another study, Douglas-fir seedlings (Pseudotsuga menziesii Mirb.
+Franco) were treated with a water dip and three hydrogel treatments varying rates of soluble fertilizer.
+After one growing season, there were no differences among treatments for xylem water potential, height growth, stem diameter growth, or survival (NTC 2007b).